br33dlove/UiWrapper/README.md

 In the case of MVP, these service-objects would instead be injected into the presenter, and the register and unregister methods would simply be passed on.

 //Work through example

+A sample application implementing UiWrapper, but not MVP, can be found in the sample/ module of this project.